NaanProphet/launchpad-shruti-practice/README.md

   * Can be installed with Homebrew: `brew install bash`
   * Used by the `set-key.sh` script

-## Exporting Kontakt Scripts with Scala Cheatsheet
+## Exporting Kontakt Scripts with Scala

-All of this is covered in the Warren Burt's original article (see below) but this a handy reference more for my benefit.
+All of this is covered in the Warren Burt's original article (see below) but this a cheatsheet more for my benefit.

 * Launch Scala
 * Open `.scl` file with tuning (exported from Wilsonic or your own)